ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 {{site.data.keyword.databases-for-elasticsearch}} indexes are only compatible with the same version or plusOne version from the release on which they are created.
 Only an explicit reindex operation updates an index to the current database version.

+### Connection to Kibana
+{: #kibana-connection}

+If you are deploying [Kibana](https://www.elastic.co/kibana/){: external} to connect to your {{site.data.keyword.databases-for-elasticsearch}} instance, remember that the version of Kibana that you deploy must match the version of your Elasticsearch instance.
+Provision a new version of Kibana to maintain connectivity with your upgraded instance.

 ## Upgrading in the UI
 {: #upgrading-ui}
 {: ui}